jazzband/django-debug-toolbar/README.rst

      off is useful when you have large template contexts, or you have template contexts with lazy datastructures that you don't want to be evaluated.

+   * `TAG`: If set, this will be the tag to which debug_toolbar will attach the debug toolbar.
+Defaults to 'body'.

    Example configuration::

 	def custom_show_toolbar(request):